charlesneimog/OM-pd/README.md

 # OM-pd

-*OM-pd* aims to put the PureData (mainly offline mode) inside OM-Sharp.
+*OM-pd* aims to put the PureData (mainly offline mode) inside OM-Sharp and OpenMusic.
 It could help to work with process lot of samples using VST plugins, SoundFont, and general audio processing.

 ## [Download](https://github.com/charlesneimog/OM-pd/releases/download/0.1/OM-pd.zip)